 Some phone systems require additional system settings beyond the basic ones detailed in the section, "Programming System Settings: PAGE 0, ROW 0."
-These optional settings are programmed into the various fields of PAGE 0, ROW 0, and they are described in the cases in this Appendix.
+These optional settings are programmed into the various fields of PAGE 0, ROW 0 and PAGE , ROW 0, and they are described in the cases in this Appendix.

-If none of the cases in this Appendix applies to your installation, you need only program Fields 1, 2, & 3 as described on pages 9-11; the default values for Fields 4-8 will be used by CallExtend automatically.
-When you review the data after entering it, you will see blanks (a) for the fields you didn't program.
+If none of the cases in this Appendix applies to your installation, you need only program Fields 1, 2, & 3 of PAGE 0, ROW 0 as described on pages 9-11; the default values for the other fields will be used by CallExtend automatically.
+When you review the data after entering it, you will see blanks (\square) for the fields you didn't program.